 If you are a transfer student, please prepare for your appointment by reviewing the Fall 2016 Transfer Registration Guide.

 The Whitworth Office of Alumni & Parent Relations, in cooperation with the Whitworth Office of Admissions, invites incoming students and their families to join us at a summer dessert reception hosted by current parents or parents of recent graduates.
-Nearly 400 incoming Whitworth students and their parents were hosted at 23 receptions across the Western U.S. this past summer.
+More information about these Summer Sendoffs will be provided in early summer 2018.